plainC/wondermacros/docs/tree.md

     Use W_TREE_FREE to free all nodes in a tree.
 #### Notes
 Redefine W_TREE_NEXT(node,ix), W_TREE_GET_DEGREE(node) and W_REVERSED to get correct behaviour with any tree type.
+    Also define what stack is to be used by defining PUSH_TAGGED_PTR(p), PEEK_TAGGED_PTR(), SWAP_PTRS(ix1,ix2) and POP_TAGGED_PTR() macros.
+    Stack needs to be available before calling this macro and it must have space for the depth of the tree, or have the capability to grow.